3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/angular_lessons/webpack-angular-babel/webpack-angular-babel.md

 workflow on the front-end feel as smooth and powerful as our `npm`-powered back-end workflow?

-This is one of the many problems Webpack is trying to solve.
-In today's lesson we are going to take a couple of steps closer to having a single, unified development experience across the entire stack of an application!
+This is one of the many problems Webpack can solve.
+In today's lesson we are going to take a couple of steps closer to having a single, unified development workflow across the entire stack of an application!

 ---